manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 * However there are external libraries like [cxx](https://cxx.rs/index.html) and [autocxx](https://google.github.io/autocxx/) which try to solve this problem out of the box for interoperability in Rust-lang.

 ## 3. Garbage collection
-In simple terms, garbage collection is the process of cleaning up unused variables/references from program memory.
+At a very high level, garbage collection is **an automatic** process to clean up unused variables/references from program memory especially the heap memory.
 As the programs execute, variables or objects that are no longer referenced in the code accumulate space on the heap.
 So cleaning up these resources is important for efficient memory management.
 Some languages (Eg: Java, python, golang ) perform garbage collection at run time using periodic background threads to deallocate space.
 Few other languages (Eg: Rust) achieve this by adding relevant cleanup code at compile time.

 Garbage collection differences between Carbon lang and Rust are as follows: